splunk/addonfactory-ucc-generator/docs/how_to_use.md

 Steps
 -----

+-   Use Python virtual environment:
+    -  `python3 -m venv .venv`
+    -  `source .venv/bin/activate`
--   Install `splunk-add-on-ucc-framework` if it is not installed.
+-   Install `splunk-add-on-ucc-framework`.
 -   Run the `ucc-gen` command.
 -   The final addon package will be generated, in the `output` folder.